freistli/ModernizeApp/Docs/Host Custom UWP Controls in C++ Win32 project using XAML Islands.md

 * C++ Win32 Project
 * A companion UWP app project that defines a XamlApplication object.

 In this project, we will define a custom UWP control and export it so that C++ Win32 can use the custom UWP control.

 ## Development Environment

 * Visual Studio 2019 (16.3.6)
 * Windows 10 1909 (18363.476)
 * Windows 10 SDK (10.0.18362.1)

+**IMPORTANT (2021-03-01)**: Please use the same versions of those nuget packages in this article firstly, they work fine.
+And then upgrade them carefully.
+Otherwise, may have conflict errors as I found this can impact a lot.

 ## Configure C++ Win32 Project